-- 13.2 If the Secretary has acted in accordance with rule 13.113.1 in good faith, an election shall not be invalidated only because 1 or more Members did not receive a call for nominations or list of nominees. - 13.3 Board Members are elected in accordance with rule 13.1 or appointed in accordance with rule 12.1.2 are elected or appointed for a term of 3 years.
-Board Members must retire at the end of their term but are eligible to be may be re-elected or re-appointed. - 13.313.4 A Board Member cannot serve more than a total of 9 years within any 15 year period as a Board Member whether they are elected, appointed, or co-opted.
-Any currently serving Board Member at the time this Rule is adopted may continue and complete their current term notwithstanding if they have served for longer than the stated period. - 13.413.5 Where an incumbent Board Member is nominated for re-election and there are no other nominations, that Board Member is re-elected. - 13.513.6 The Board shall appoint the following roles to Board Members:
+- 13.1 Where there is a vacancy on the Board, Board Members may be elected at an Annual General Meeting.
+Election of Board Members shall be conducted as follows: - 13.1.1 The Secretary must call for nominations for Board Members at least 60 calendar days before the Annual General Meeting. - 13.1.2 Members must submit seconded nominations accompanied by the written consent of the nominee at least 30 calendar days before the Annual General Meeting. - 13.1.3 The Secretary must provide a list of nominees to all Members at least 20 calendar days before the Annual General Meeting. - 13.1.4 Members must send notice of their vote to the Secretary at least 48 hours before the Annual General Meeting. - 13.2 If the Secretary has acted in accordance with rule 13.1 in good faith, an election shall not be invalidated only because 1 or more Members did not receive a call for nominations or list of nominees. - 13.3 Board Members elected in accordance with rule 13.1 or appointed in accordance with rule 12.1.2 are elected or appointed for a term of 3 years.
+Board Members must retire at the end of their term but may be re-elected or re-appointed. - 13.4 A Board Member cannot serve more than a total of 9 years within any 15 year period as a Board Member whether they are elected, appointed, or co-opted.
+Any currently serving Board Member at the time this Rule is adopted may continue and complete their current term notwithstanding if they have served for longer than the stated period. - 13.5 Where an incumbent Board Member is nominated for re-election and there are no other nominations, that Board Member is re-elected. - 13.6 The Board shall appoint the following roles to Board Members: - 13.6.1 Chairperson. - 13.6.2 Secretary.